Battle of Britain Day: British reaction

-No. 92 Squadron RAF and No. 72 Squadron RAF scrambled Spitfires from Biggin Hill.
-Their orders were to cover the air space over Canterbury at 25000 ft.
-De Broke sensed by this time that nothing else was coming in.
-If this was the main attack, he decided it must be met with force.
-He ordered squadrons from RAF Northolt, RAF Kenley and RAF Debden to stand by.
-At 11:20, he ordered RAF Hornchurch and RAF North Weald and No. 10 Group's RAF Middle Wallop into the air.
-Park now had two squadrons over Canterbury, four over Biggin Hill and Maidstone with further back up of two squadrons over Chelmsford at 15000 ft.
+Squadrons from RAF Northolt, RAF Kenley and RAF Debden were placed on stand by.
+At 11:20, Park ordered fighters from RAF Hornchurch and RAF North Weald, and from No. 10 Group's RAF Middle Wallop, into the air.
+He now had two squadrons over Canterbury, four over Biggin Hill and Maidstone with further back up of two squadrons over Chelmsford at 15000 ft.

-The plan was for Nos.
-72 and 92 to engage the high escort.
-No. 603 Squadron RAF would arrive on the scene just afterward and get at the close escort (JG 3).
+The plan was for the two squadrons from Biggin Hill to engage the high escort.
+No. 603 Squadron would arrive on the scene just afterward and get at the close escort.
 The pair from North Weald would go to Maidstone, so if the bombers got through, they would run into them over London.
 Despite Park's reservations about Leigh-Mallory's Big Wing, he ordered that it was time for it to be tested.
-If the Germans attempted to use the Thames Estuary as a navigation aid, as so often before, fighters from 12 Group's RAF Duxford could meet them over Hornchurch at 20000 ft.
-They would have a 5000 ft height advantage to the west of the bombers and attack out of the Sun, if Leigh-Mallory could get them there in time.
-The order was sent to Stanmore at 11:20 and Duxford scrambled No. 19, 310, 302 and No. 611 Squadron RAF.
-Bader, as No. 242 Squadron's commander, led the assembled Duxford Wing, composed of 56 fighters.
+If the Germans attempted to use the Thames Estuary as a navigation aid, as they often did, fighters from No. 12 Group's RAF Duxford could meet them over Hornchurch at 20000 ft.
+They would have a 5000 ft height advantage to the west of the bombers and attack out of the sun, if Leigh-Mallory could get them there in time.
+The order was sent to Stanmore at 11:20 and Duxford scrambled Nos.
+19, 310, 302 and No. 611 Squadrons.
+Bader's No. 242 Squadron was also scrambled and he led the assembled Duxford Wing, composed of 56 fighters, to Gravesend.
 They were airborne at 11:22.